 On clear, bright days, parents enjoying a walk or jog outside with their baby often drape a blanket over the stroller to shield the little passenger from the sun.

-Many may be alarmed by recent headlines declaring the practice unsafe.
+Many may be alarmed by headlines declaring the practice unsafe.
 Even the thinnest of covers can reduce the air circulation and raise the temperature inside the stroller to dangerous levels, a pediatrician in Stockholm, Sweden, has warned.

 His 2014 comments are making the rounds again as summer temperatures reach dangerous levels in the U.S. and other parts of the world.